devonfw-tutorials/katacoda-scenarios/cobigen-cli/step7.md

-Now let us change some code in your entity class.
+Now let us change some code in the entity class.

-Add a new property in in CustomerEntity.class.
+Add a new property in the CustomerEntity.java file.
 <pre class="file">
 private String company;
 </pre>